yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## cli-to-web 📁
 Command-line tool for managing or interacting with related tasks.
-* [GoTTY](https://github.com/yudai/gotty) [❌ 🌐 🖥️CLI 🖥️TUI] - Turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
+* [GoTTY](https://github.com/yudai/gotty) [❌ 🌐 🖥️CLI/🖥️TUI] - Turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.

 ## debugging 📁
 Command-line tool for managing or interacting with related tasks.